kiwicom/mobile/docs/android/usage-in-real-app.md

 # Usage in real app

-This whole example is based on how we could add the [Hotels](../../rnkiwimobile/hotels) app into our Android native app.
+This whole example is based on how we could add the [Hotels](../../android/rnkiwimobile/src/main/java/com/kiwi/rnkiwimobile/hotels) app into our Android native app.

-## Initiate the React Native bridge in advance
+## Initiate the React Native app in advance

-Usually we can do this in our Splash screen activity or MainActivity.
 I show here that you can keep it as a variable in your Application instance but that is not mandatory:

 ```kt